-Women, kids among 1,200 Afghan illegals jailed in Pakistan
+Women, kids among 1,200 Afghan migrants jailed in Pakistan raids

 This month, Pakistan twice briefly closed a key border crossing for trade at the southwestern town of Chaman after clashes erupted between Pakistan and Afghan Taliban forces over the fencing of a remote border village.

-The Taliban seized power in Afghanistan in 2021, sweeping into the capital, Kabul, and taking the rest of the country as U.S. and NATO forces were in the final weeks of a pullout after 20 years of war.
-Since then, over 100,000 Afghans have arrived in Pakistan to avoid persecution at home, although Afghanistan’s Taliban rulers announced a pardon, urging their citizens not to leave the country.
+The Taliban seized power in Afghanistan in mid-August 2021, sweeping into the capital, Kabul, and taking the rest of the country as U.S. and NATO forces were in the final weeks of their pullout after 20 years of war.
+Since then, over 100,000 Afghans have arrived in Pakistan to avoid persecution at home, although Afghanistan’s Taliban rulers announced a pardon, urging Afghan citizens not to leave the country.

-Ahmed from Islamabad and Riazat Butt from Kabul, Afghanistan, contributed to this story.
+Ahmed from Islamabad.
+Associated Press writer Riazat Butt in Kabul, Afghanistan, contributed to this story.